+Catalina grew on foundations laid down by LCRW Architects.
+This ancestor firm was formed by Rory Wilson and Lionel S. Curtis in 2003.
+The practice grew from a desire to create high quality, considered architecture that was accessible to all.
+Larry Jeffreys joined the LCRW team in 2007, following the retirement of Lionel and the subsequent dissolution of the practice, became co-director of Catalina Architecture with Rory Wilson in 2011.
+With an Architect and Architectural Technologist as directors, the joint principles of strong design concept and innovative technological solutions was instilled in the core of the practice.
 Rather than choosing to combine their names to form the title of the practice, they chose Catalina.
 This decision symbolised their desire to move towards a collaborative, democratic office.
-As far as the relevance of the name Catalina goes, it is the name given to three examples of highly functional yet beautiful design.
-The concept of stripping away the superfluous to reveal the essence of a form, as well as the union between concept design and technology, is demonstrated with great success.
-And these examples:
+As far as the relevance of the name Catalina goes, it is the name given to a number of highly functional yet beautiful designs in which the concept of stripping away the superfluous to reveal the essence of a form, as well as the union between concept design and technology, is demonstrated with great success.